wsalazag21729/wsalazag-cv/information/laborExperience.md

         company: 'Boos soluciones',
         city: 'Medellín, Colombia',
         date: 'Feb 2013 - Mar 2015',
         description: 'This was my first role in software development, where I was responsible for providing support and resolving issues related to a company project called Talento.
 This project enabled employees to evaluate peers, leaders, and themselves by calculating ratings and offering areas for improvement.
-Additionally, it allowed users to set and track their personal goals'
+Additionally, it allowed users to set and track their personal goals.'
     }
 ]
 ---